gowestyang/grandma-stock-valuation/README.md

 ### Back Test

-Many people ask me "What is the back-test performance?"

-Well, this is a tool for you to valuate stocks and build your own portfolio -- I'm not selling you to invest in a fund.

-The package will include the back-test functionality in the next version.<br>
+The package will include the back-test functionality in the next version.

-Still, please note that:
-* Back-test is for understanding how a strategy behaves under different scenaros.
-* Good back-test results cannot prove future performance.
+Please note that
-    * This tool gives you a lot of flexibility in configuration.
-You may find a set of stocks and model parameters which yields exceptional back-test result - but may not be that good in future.
+* This package provides you much flexibility in configuration.
+You may find a set of stocks and model parameters which yields exceptional back-test result - but may not be so good in future.
-* In general, investment products are not designed to get exceptional returns, but to fulfill the need of a group of investors.
-    * If you hold medium to long investment horizon, if you want to have firm quantitative basis for your decisions - this tool is for you.
+* Back-test is more for understanding how a strategy behaves under different scenarios.

 <br>